keerat21/CS455Project/README.md

 * ListRender.js
 * addTodos.js

-These are the main files where all the work is done, if you have all the prerequisites for running a react native apps then add the given files in the react-native folder.
+These are the main files where all the work is, if you have all the prerequisites for running react native apps then add the given files in the react-native folder.(replace "App.js" if one exists already)

 ## Copyright information
 Please check the comments in the above Manifest.